Henrikh Mkhitaryan: Roma in talks over Deadline Day loan deal for Arsenal midfielder

 Although the Premier League transfer window closed on August 8, many European leagues - including Serie A - are able to buy players until Monday, September 2.

-Mkhitaryan joined Arsenal in January 2018 as part of the deal that saw Alexis Sanchez leave the Gunners for Manchester United.
+Mkhitaryan, who joined Arsenal in January 2018 as part of the deal that saw Alexis Sanchez leave the Gunners for Manchester United, is travelling to Rome on Monday morning to finalise the deal, Sky Sports News understands.

 Sanchez left United after a disappointing year-and-a-half last week, moving to Italy to join Inter Milan on loan.